How Proteins From Milk Are Made

 To make protein from milk concentrate, whole milk is first separated into cream and skim milk.
 The skim milk is pasteurized, then fractionated using ultrafiltration to make a skim concentrate that is lactose-reduced.

 This process naturally separates milk components according to their molecular size.
-Milk then passes through a membrane that allows some of the lactose, minerals and water to cross through.
+Milk passes through a membrane that allows some of the lactose, minerals and water to cross through.
 The casein and whey proteins, however, do not pass through the membrane due to their larger molecular size and are therefore concentrated.
-The proteins, lactose and minerals that do not go through the membrane are then spray dried to form a powder.
+The proteins, lactose and minerals that do not go through the membrane are then spray-dried to form a powder.

 Isolates

-Both methods yield a very high protein to non-protein product ratio.
+Both methods yield a very high protein to non-protein product ratio, resulting in protein isolates that are typically at least 90% protein, and contain very low levels of lactose.

 Micellar casein and milk whey (“native” whey)